snowch/sync-android-p2p/README.md

 [CTRL-B X]
 ```

-- deploying this project's jars to the github repo
+### Deploying this project's jars to the github repo

 ```
 ./gradlew clean build uploadArchives